Aravind-Jalda/interview-prep/Databases/databases-scenario-q&a.md

 ---

 ## 1. Application is slow due to database.
-What will you do? check
+What will you do?

 - Check query performance
 - Check indexes